Salman Pak facility

 The Salman Pak, or al-Salman, facility is an Iraqi military facility near Baghdad.
-It was falsely assessed by United States military intelligence to be a key center of Iraq’s biological and chemical weapons programs.
+It was assessed by United States military intelligence to be a key center of Iraq's biological and chemical weapons programs.
+The facility came under American control in early April 2003 when it was captured by U.S. Marines.
+The facility was then referred to as Forward Operating Base (FOB) Carpenter.

 Background

 The Salman Pak facility is located approximately 15 mi south of Baghdad on a peninsula formed by a broad eastward meander of the Tigris River, near a town also called Salman Pak.
 The facility grounds comprise approximately 20 square kilometres.
 According to the Federation of American Scientists, the installation was a key center of Iraq's biological and chemical weapon programs.
 In 1989 and 1990, the laboratories in the complex researched anthrax, botulinum, clostridium, perfringens, mycotoxins, aflatoxins, and ricin.
 A special forces training camp at the southernmost point of the shifting land form was also used by the Mukhabarat (Iraqi Intelligence) as the headquarters for its Special Operations [14th] Directorate.